 I’ve already decided I’m going to spend more time outside this season, instead of sitting in the house tapping away on my keyboard as I was last summer.
 I intend to make the most of the warmer months with my family and keep things in perspective.

-Do you stick to a strict schedule with your blog?
+Do you stick to a strict blogging schedule?
 I’d love to know your thoughts.
+Why not have a read of another of my blog maintenance tips.